 Enjoy a marionette adaptation of Puss in Boots at Puppet Works, with elegant, French-style, 18th-century costumes and settings.
 It features an original score.

 Take in larger-than-life art at these outdoor art parks near New York City.
 Bonus: You'll see some stunning fall foliage, too.

-RELATED: Visiting Alstede Farms with Kids in NJ: What You Need to Know Before You Go
+RELATED: Visiting Alstede Farms: What You Need to Know Before You Go

 The Great Jack-o'-Lantern Blaze lights up the season with locations on Long Island and in the Hudson Valley.
 Photo courtesy of the Historic Hudson Valley

-Go behind the scenes of some well-known NYC institutions during the annual Open House New York, which grants visitors access to behind-the-scenes tours at locales like the Swedish Cottage Marionette Theater, Dykman Farmhouse, and more from Friday, October 21-Sunday, October 23.
+Go behind the scenes of some well-known NYC institutions during the annual Open House New York, which grants visitors access to behind-the-scenes tours at locales like the Swedish Cottage Marionette Theater, Dykman Farmhouse, and more from Friday, October 20-Sunday, October 22.
+FREE

 Originally published in October 2018.